List of Mighty Magiswords episodes

 The following is a list of episodes from the series Mighty Magiswords created by Kyle Carrozza.
 On February 9, 2017, Mighty Magiswords was renewed for a second season as well as a new mobile game, Surely You Quest (in tie with its previous mobile game, MagiMobile).

-As of May 17, 2019, 92 episodes of the series have aired.
+From September 29, 2016 to May 17, 2019, 92 episodes of the series aired.